-Imports within the EU are called ‘acquisitions’.
+Imports from the EU are called ‘acquisitions’.

 Paying VAT for EU acquisitions

-If you move goods from another EU country you must add these acquisitions and any tax due to your VAT Return.
+If you move goods from an EU country you must add these acquisitions and any tax due to your VAT Return.
 You can reclaim the VAT paid if the goods are for you to make taxable supplies or use in your business.

 You’ll have to fill in an Intrastat Declaration if the total value of your goods is more than £1,500,000.